 The decor is “modern office” and it doesn’t go with the historic building at all.
 It’s also not the slightest bit relaxing… and isn’t that the whole reason you are taking a vacation?

 AIR Venice is also one of the priciest of the hotels on this list, while providing the least service.
 Rooms run $300 – $600 per night and they aren’t as nice as the other hotels.
 The biggest turn off to me though is on their website where it says “This property is self-check-in.
 Guests will receive an email with check-in details 3 days prior to arrival.”
 Don’t they care enough about their guest to put a front desk clerk on duty?
 The website also says you will be charged an extra $150 per day for pets, there is no daily housekeeping and you will be charged a refundable security deposit.
-I don’t see one thing about this hotel that says they care about giving their customers a good experience.
+I don’t see one thing about this hotel that says they care about giving their customers a good experience or should pay more for less service.

 Go ahead and visit their website to see pictures of the rooms.
 You may love what I hate, but I just don’t want to spend my vacation in a room that reminds me of the office I’m trying to get away from!